HL7/davinci-ecdx/input/pagecontent/background.md

 - Vital Signs - for example, Blood Pressure measurements
 - Narrative - such as written or transcribed clinical notes

-For Security and Privacy considerations refer to the [Security and Privacy] page.
+For Security and Privacy considerations, refer to the [Security and Privacy] page.

 ### Where Does CDEX Fit in the Da Vinci Project

 The Da Vinci Project developed over a dozen use cases and implementation guides.
 Figure 2 illustrates how the Clinical Data Exchange (CDex) use case fits in the family of Da Vinci Use Cases/Implementation Guides.
 This guide provides a general solution to requesting specific information from a provider.
-This [table](https://confluence.hl7.org/display/DVP/CDEX+Overlap+with+Other+DaVinci+IGs) summarizes the many areas of functional overlap between this guide and other Da Vinci guides.
-CDex is not intended to supersede these guides, which focus on a particular use case and define how to share clinical information.
+A table that summarizes the many areas of functional overlap between this guide and other Da Vinci guides is available [here](https://confluence.hl7.org/display/DVP/CDEX+Overlap+with+Other+DaVinci+IGs).
+CDex is not intended to supersede other Da Vinci guides, which focus on a particular use case and define how to share clinical information.
 However, CDex may be used to request clinical data from a provider when:

 - An alternative is needed to cover some aspects of an exchange.
 For example, suppose the provider's data release process does not allow the automatic request for information specified in a use case specific IG.
 In that case, CDex provides an asynchronous process that allows manual review before releasing the information.
 However, implementers should not use this transaction when there is a requirement for real-time response to facilitate patient care.
 - <span class="bg-success" markdown="1">There is a specific exchange that is not already addressed by one of the other IGs </span><!-- new-content -->